nghttp2/nghttp2/doc/nghttpx.1.rst

     with "unix:" (e.g., unix:/var/run/backend.sock).

     Optionally, if <PATTERN>s are given, the backend address is only used  if request matches the pattern.
-If :option:`-s`\, :option:`-p`\, :option:`--client`  or  :option:`\--http2-bridge`  is  used,  <PATTERN>s  are ignored.
-The  pattern matching  is closely  designed to ServeMux in net/http package of Go programming language.
-    <PATTERN> consists  of path, host  + path or  just host.
+If :option:`-s` or :option:`-p`  is  used,  <PATTERN>s   are  ignored.
+The  pattern matching  is closely  designed to  ServeMux in  net/http package of Go  programming language.  <PATTERN> consists of path, host + path or just host.
 The path must starts with  "*/*".
 If  it  ends  with "*/*",  it  matches to  the request path whose prefix is the path.
 To deal with the request to the directory without trailing slash, pattern which ends with "*/*" also  matches the path if pattern == path + "*/*" (e.g.,  pattern "*/foo/*" matches path "*/foo*").
     If it  does not  end with "*/*",  it performs  exact match against the request path.
 If host is given, it performs exact match against the request  host.
 If host alone is given, "*/*"  is appended  to it, so  that it  matches all paths  under the  host  (e.g., specifying  "nghttp2.org" equals to "nghttp2.org/").

-    Longer  patterns  take  precedence  over  shorter  ones, breaking a  tie by  the order of  the appearance  in the configuration.
+    Patterns  with  host  take  precedence  over  path  only patterns.
+Then, longer  patterns take  precedence over shorter  ones,  breaking  a  tie by  the  order  of  the appearance in the configuration.

     If <PATTERN> is  omitted, "*/*" is used  as pattern, which matches  all paths  (catch-all pattern).
 The catch-all